TLHSIEH0610/Anim-App/README.md

 - Templates are stored in `story_templates` and `story_template_pages` (seeded by `backend/app/default_stories.py`).
 - Each page captures `story_text`, `image_prompt`, `positive_prompt` (InstantID / node?39) and `pose_prompt` (ControlNet / node?80).
 - Supported placeholders inside those fields: `{Name}`, `{name}`, `{gender}`, `{Gender}`, `{they}`, `{them}`, `{their}`, `{theirs}` (plus capitalised variants).
 Values come from the mobile creation form.
 - Manage templates from the admin portal ? **Stories**.
-Paste updated JSON into the “Pages” textarea to tweak narratives and prompts without redeploying.
+Paste updated JSON into the Pages textarea to tweak narratives and prompts without redeploying.

 ---